On S List of Movie Reviews

 Sneakers was released in 1992 and everybody is still alive today.

 Overall, the acting is fine; everybody does enough to move things along.
-The story is compelling and intriguing to
+The story is compelling and intriguing

-follow.
+to follow.
 Yet it seems too easy.
 There are many parts that Brian De Palma may have ripped off for

 Mission: Impossible.
-Also, Sneakers was tagged as a "comedy caper film."
-I don't see it that way, but it's fun
+Also, Sneakers was tagged as a "comedy

-to watch.
-Here's a funny piece of trivia that's taken from Wikipedia:
+caper film."
+I don't see it that way, but it's fun to follow.
+Here's a funny piece of trivia that's taken from

-"At one point during the project, [Phil Alden] Robinson received a visit from men claiming to be representatives of the
+"At one point during the project, [Phil Alden] Robinson received a visit from men claiming to be representatives

-references to 'a hand-held device that can decode codes.'
-Robinson was highly concerned, as such a device was a key to
+include any references to 'a hand-held device that can decode codes.'
+Robinson was highly concerned, as such

-the film's plot, but after consulting with a lawyer from the film studio, he realized that the 'visit' had been a prank
+a device was a key to the film's plot, but after consulting with a lawyer from the film studio, he realized

-instigated by a member of the cast, possibly Aykroyd or Redford."
+that the 'visit' had been a prank instigated by a member of the cast, possibly Aykroyd or Redford."

-All in all, Sneakers is the light version of Mission: Impossible that
+All in all, Sneakers is the light version of

-works out well.
+Mission: Impossible that works out well.